 US trade officials are continuing to remove import tariffs from seafood products tied to an ongoing trade war with China.

-Last week, the Office of the US Trade Representative (USTR) removed its 25 percent import tariffs on frozen tilapia and red swimming crab.
+Last week, the Office of the US Trade Representative (USTR) removed its 25 percent import tariffs on some frozen tilapia (weighing up to 115 grams) and red swimming crab.

 The USTR imposed the tariffs in September of 2018 as part of an escalating trade war between the countries on $200 billion (€184.6 billion) worth of products imported from China.